getbubblenow/javicle/docs/running.md

 jvcl -t /some/tempdir my-spec.json
 ```

+When using the other tools in `bin`, you can set the scratch directory via the
+`JVCL_SCRATCH_DIR` environment variable.
+If the `JVCL_SCRATCH_DIR` references a
+directory that does not exist, it will be created.

 #### Dry Run
 Use the `-n` or `--no-exec` option to print out the commands that would have been run,
 but do not actually run anything.